Winter Events for Everyone

 The Winterfest Games feature the classic Winter Wreath Toss.
 Think of a discus throw but with a leftover Christmas Wreath.
 Maybe your game is strength and not technique.
 Try the Great Amana Ham Put, it’s just what it sounds.
 We’ll see who can put that Ham the farthest.
-Do you have great hand-eye coordination?
-NagelHauen could be your ticket to fame.
-This is driving a nail into a stump with a hammer.
-What could be easier?
-Well, it’s not as simple as is might sound.
 For teammates, we have the 2 person Log Sawing Competition, a timed event.
 Practice up, there have been some fast times as this event takes a team effort.
 The strongest doesn’t win, it’s the duo that works best as a team that will take the prize.
 A more sedentary competition is the Best Beard Competition.
 You’ll want to start growing your beard now for that one.
 For the kids, there is Ice Fishing.
 Not the kind that you see on the lakes of Minnesota but on dry land.
 They’ll cast their line and see what prize bites on the other end.

 Winterfest Wine Walk

 Of course, all of the shops are open for you to browse and many have special events, demonstrations, or product specials so you’ll want to check that out.
 From 11am-4pm one of the mainstays of Winterfest takes place.
 It’s the annual Winterfest Wine Walk.
-Purchase a punch card for a very small fee then travel to each winery and our brewery for a sample.
+Purchase a punch card for a very small fee then travel to each location for a sample.
 Once you’ve completed the walk turn your punch card in for a great Winterfest logo Wine Glass.